-A patient's medical information, problems, medications, allergies, and tobacco use (optional) are summarized in the medical area of the Chart Module (pink area).
+A patient's medical information, problems, medications, allergies, and tobacco use (optional) are summarized in the medical area.

 Medical Info: Enter general medical information.